STAMP-project/dspot/README.md

 ### Running on your own project

-Such as the example you can run dspot on your own project by running the `fr.inria.diversify.Main` from you IDE by specifying the path to your properties file, or with:
+You can run DSpot on your own project by running the `fr.inria.diversify.Main` and specifying the path to the properties file as first argument:
 ```
+java -jar dspot.jar fr.inria.diversify.Main path/To/my.properties

+# or in maven
 mvn exec.java -Dexec.mainClass="fr.inria.diversify.Main" -Dexec.args="<pathToPropertiesFile>"
 ```

 ### API

-The whole procedure of amplification is done by the `fr.inria.diversify.dspot.DSpot` object.
+The whole procedure of amplification is done by the `fr.inria.diversify.dspot.DSpot` class.
-You must at least provide the path to the properties file of your project at the construction.
+You must at least provide the path to the properties file of your project at the construction of the object.
-You can specify how many times each of amplifiers will be apply to test cases (default 3).
+You can specify the number of times each amplifier will be applies to the test cases (default 3).
 You can specify which amplifiers (as a list) you want to use.
 By default, DSpot uses:

-    * TestDataMutator: which transform literals.
+    * TestDataMutator: which transforms literals.
-    * TestMethodCallAdder: which duplicate an existing method call in the test case.
+    * TestMethodCallAdder: which duplicatse an existing method call in the test case.
-    * TestMethodCallRemover: which remove a method call in the test case.
+    * TestMethodCallRemover: which removes a method call in the test case.
-    * StatementAdderOnAssert: which will add call of accessible method on existing object and create new instance.
-The parameter for those method call
+    * StatementAdderOnAssert: which adds calls to accessible methods on existing objects and creates new instances.
-     are: null, simple value such as 1 and a random one.
-    * StatementAdd: which reuse existing object and return value to add method call of accessible method.
+    * StatementAdd: which reuses existing objects and return values to add method calls to accessible methods.

 ##### Amplifiers